[Wilson takes off his hat and crushes a beer can against his forehead]

 - In one strip of Air Force Blues, Barbie manages to tick off Lt.
 Col. Rowland during an euphoric high from getting to pilot the F-22 for the first time.
 After he comes back to relative sanity two strips later, Rowland crushes a Diet Coke can on Barbie's forehead to express his displeasure.

-- Linkara attempted this in his Adamantium Rage review, but the can remained intact.
-"Ow!"
+- Atop the Fourth Wall: Linkara attempted this in his Adamantium Rage review, but the can remained intact.

 - When a character in a later review manages to successfully perform the stunt, Linkara flashes back to his failed attempt and proceeds to call the character a "showoff".